mayakraft/Hoverpad/readme.md

-#Phone into Joystick

-###turn your smartphone into a Bluetooth LE joystick

-combination iOS app + MacOSX app creates a virtual HID joystick with multiple analog axis mapped to the orientation sensors in the phone
+# virtual reality controller

+Most games seemingly insist on incorporating keyboard-movement in virtual reality, despite the presence (VR immersion) that the Oculus Rift delivers basically falls apart when keyboard-walking jerks the user out of their place.
+Analog sticks solve this problem, and since smartphones outnumber joysticks **[citation needed]** nobody needs to get jerked around.

+# not for gaming

+gamers are used to being jerked around (hah). (no, seriously) this controller is slow, and you will get fragged.

 ![animation](http://robbykraft.com/joystickphone.gif)

-#great for Oculus Rift

-the presence I experienced in virtual reality was disrupted when keyboard-walking jerked me out of place. analog sticks solve this problem, and since smartphones outnumber joysticks **[citation needed]** nobody needs to get jerked around.
+creates a virtual HID joystick with 3 analog axis (pitch, roll, yaw) mapped to the orientation sensors in the phone

-only works in joystick-enabled games
+* only works in joystick-enabled games

-#not for gaming

-gamers are used to being jerked around (hah). (no, seriously) this controller is slow, and you will get fragged.

 #setup